dburckh/libyuv-aar/README.md

 # libyuv-aar
-This is a work in progress for building a prefab AAR with libyuv.
+This a prefab AAR for libyuv.
+It allows you to pull in a prebuilt version of libyuv into your app.
 This is intend for C/C++ NDK developers.

 For Java/Kotlin use, this is an excellent library: https://github.com/crow-misia/libyuv-android